 Become an effective Linux user and advance your Career.
 Learning the Linux Command Line will take you FAR !

-Learn to appreciate the power of the command line.
+Learn to appreciate the power of the Linux command line.

-Learn how to navigate your file system using few simple commands !
+Learn how to navigate your Linux File System using few simple commands !

 Learn how to create, modify and process files.